-The reports of EisnerAmper LLP on our financial statements for the fiscal year ended December 31, 2015 did not contain an adverse opinion or a disclaimer of opinion, nor were such reports qualified or modified as to uncertainty, audit scope, or accounting principles.

-During our fiscal year ended December 31, 2015 and through September 27, 2016, we did not have any disagreements with EisnerAmper LLP on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreements, if not resolved to the satisfaction of EisnerAmper LLP, would have caused it to make reference to the subject matter of the disagreements in connection with its reports on the financial statements for such time periods.
+BDO's reports on the Company's financial statements for each of the fiscal years ended December 31, 2021 and December 31, 2020 did not contain an adverse opinion or a disclaimer of opinion and were not qualified or modified as to uncertainty, audit scope, or accounting principles.
+During the Company's fiscal years ended December 31, 2021 and December 31, 2020, and through the date of dismissal, there were no disagreements with BDO on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure which, if not resolved to the satisfaction of BDO, would have caused BDO to make reference to the subject matter of the disagreement in connection with its report.